50 Signs of Good Therapy

 11. Your counselor always demonstrates a balanced and appropriate level of emotion during sessions.
 Because good counselors are empathic and genuinely care for their clients, sometimes they express emotion when learning about a client’s experience.
 For example, if the client has experienced the loss of a loved one, the counselor may show sadness.
 While some emotion is appropriate, an abundance of emotion is generally not okay.
 Good therapists maintain their focus on you and not their own emotions.

 12. Your therapist helps you to work through highly vulnerable feelings or memories in a safe and therapeutic way that does not re-traumatize you.
-Because of your work together, she knows when it is safe to deal with these feelings or memories and when it is not.
-She neither pushes you to “go there,” nor prevents you from “going there.”
+Because of your work together, they know when it is safe to deal with these feelings or memories and when it is not.
+They neither push you to “go there” nor do they prevent you from “going there.”

 13. Your counselor has also experienced being in therapy.
 Many counselors choose this field because they’ve had positive therapy experiences themselves, and they want to do the same for others.
 For those who have not experienced therapy prior to entering a counselor education program, most curricula require counseling students to participate in therapy, even if briefly so.
 This allows therapists to understand therapy from the client’s perspective.

 The term informed consent is common among therapists.
-It simply means that the client should be made aware of any and all benefits and risks of therapy or a particular treatment or technique so that he/she may make the best decision to undergo the therapy.
+It simply means that the client should be made aware of any and all benefits and risks of therapy or a particular treatment or technique so that he or she may make the best decision about proceeding with the therapy.
 Informed consent is often a legal requirement as well, and these next few signs of good therapy are specifically about informed consent and other legal issues.
 The foundation for good therapy exists when:

 Effective communication and the relationship between you and your counselor are probably the most important and indicative factors in whether or not your therapy will be successful.
 While everyone has different communication styles, it is the counselor’s role to be clear throughout the counseling process.
 A key part of effective communication is the focus of the counselor—which should always be on you.
 The foundation for good therapy exists when:

-19. Your counselor explains right up front how she can help you.
-She gives you concrete examples of what she will do, what you will need to do, and how you will know the therapy is progressing.
+19. Your counselor explains right up front how they can help you.
+They give you concrete examples of what they will do, what you will need to do, and how you will know the therapy is progressing.

-21. You feel a connection with your counselor that shows he/she really believes in you and in the goals you have set for your life.
+21. You feel a connection with your counselor that shows they really believe in you and in the goals you have set for your life.

 22. Conversations with your counselor seem natural and balanced.
-She neither talks too much nor too little.
-She uses terms and language you understand and explains any concepts that may be difficult or confusing.
+They neither talk too much nor too little.
+They use terms and language you understand and explain any concepts that may be difficult or confusing.

 23. Your counselor helps you to see your own role in your level of happiness and recognizes that, while some people in your life may influence you negatively, blame is a destructive force and cannot be part of healthy choices.

 24. Your therapist balances the day-to-day needs of managing your symptoms using effective coping skills with the need to work through and resolve the underlying root causes of those symptoms.
-By focusing on both, she is better able to help you progress and move forward than by putting all of her therapeutic attention on one or the other.
+By focusing on both, they are better able to help you progress and move forward than by putting all therapeutic attention on one or the other.

-25. Your counselor models the behavior she is trying to help you with.
-She’s thoughtful in her comments and responses, she’s calm and keeps her voice at a moderate level, and she is not antagonistic or aggressive with you.
+25. Your counselor models the behavior they are trying to help you with.
+They are thoughtful with comments and responses.
+They remain calm and speak at a moderate volume and are not antagonistic or aggressive with you.

-26. It is clear that your therapist’s sole purpose is to help you – without focusing on meeting his own needs, talking excessively about himself, disclosing personal information that does not hold some therapeutic value for you, or enlisting your assistance with anything that is outside the purpose of helping you.
+26. It is clear that your therapist’s sole purpose is to help you—without focusing on meeting their own needs, talking excessively about themselves, disclosing personal information that does not hold some therapeutic value for you, or enlisting your assistance with anything that is outside the purpose of helping you.

-27. Your counselor recognizes that she may not have all of the answers or be able to help you in some circumstances.
-She freely acknowledges any mistakes, welcomes your honest feedback, and uses these as learning experiences to better able to help you and understand your needs in the future.
+27. Your counselor recognizes they may not have all of the answers or be able to help you in some circumstances.
+They freely acknowledge any mistakes, welcome your honest feedback, and use these as learning experiences in order to better help you and understand your needs in the future.

 Empathy, or being able to “put yourself in somebody else’s shoes,” is a hallmark of good therapy.
-And therapists are often naturally empathic – one of the common reasons they choose to be therapists in the first place.
-Demonstrating empathy within the therapeutic setting helps the client to feel safe, to feel understood, and ultimately to feel like he/she can make progress.
+And therapists are often naturally empathic, as this is one of the common reasons they choose to be therapists in the first place.
+Demonstrating empathy within the therapeutic setting helps the client to feel safe, to feel understood, and ultimately to feel like they can make progress.

-A number of the Warning Signs article referred to a “dual relationship,” which is quite simply one where the client knows the counselor in another context or setting besides the counseling environment.
+A number of the warning signs refer to a “dual relationship,” which is quite simply one where the client knows the counselor in another context or setting besides the counseling environment.
 This secondary relationship can cause confusion for the client, which is why it’s typically an ethical issue.
 Good therapists maintain a productive and professional relationship with you at all times.
-While the relationship with your therapist can seem quite close – after all you are sharing your most private thoughts, sometimes over long periods of time – therapists are trained to manage this closeness and not cross the ethical line of becoming friends or romantic partners.
+While the relationship with your therapist can seem quite close—after all, you are sharing your most private thoughts, sometimes over long periods of time—therapists are trained to manage this closeness and not cross the ethical line of becoming friends or romantic partners.
 The foundation for good therapy exists when:

-30. Your therapist is respectful of your values and belief systems and does not exhibit an agenda founded on his own values or belief systems.
-He is sensitive to your culture and religion and uses aspects of these as part of your therapy, when appropriate.
-If he lacks knowledge about your beliefs, he asks questions in a respectful way to gain better insight.
+30. Your therapist is respectful of your values and belief systems and does not exhibit an agenda founded on personal values or belief systems.
+They are sensitive to your culture and religion and use aspects of these as part of your therapy, when appropriate.
+If they lack knowledge about your beliefs, they ask questions in a respectful way to gain better insight.

 31. Your therapist knows you well enough to understand any physical boundary issues you may have and does not “move into your space” or touch you without asking if it’s okay with you.

-32. Your counselor empathizes with you at an appropriate level – i.e. a natural or fitting response or level of emotion to your life’s experiences, and not one that is either overdone/exaggerated, or flat and almost nonexistent.
+32. Your counselor empathizes with you at an appropriate level, such as a natural or fitting response or level of emotion to your life’s experiences, and not one that is either overdone or exaggerated, or flat and almost nonexistent.

 Progress